wp-plugins/flowplayer-playlist/readme.txt

 == Screenshots ==

 1. Each playlist is a custom post type.
 Create as many playlists as you like.
 2. Customize each playlist by specifying width, height, autoplay, and autobuffering.
-Add as many videos as you like, each URL in a new line.
+Add as many videos as you like (you can use Youtube videos!), each URL in a new line.
 Update the videos whenever you need to.
 3. Save your Flowplayer license key to use the commercial player without the Flowplayer logo.
 Only one license key is needed for all multisites under the same root domain.

 == Changelog ==